jannisteunissen/morton_fortran/README.md

 This module can be used to convert non-negative indices to morton numbers and back, in 2D and 3D.
 The morton numbers are stored as 64-bit integers.

+The functionality in this module:

+* Convert an index (i, j) or (i, j, k) to a Morton number
+* Convert a Morton number to an index (i, j) or (i, j, k)
+* Sort a list of Morton numbers
+* Binary search in a sorted list of Morton numbers
+* Print the individual bits of a 32/64 bit integer

 ## What are morton numbers?

 If you have two numbers with bit patterns `a3 a2 a1` and `b3 b2 b1`, you can